ereldebel/Breakout/README.md

 All script were written in C# by me.
 All sprites were created by me using Microsoft PowerPoint and GIMP.

-The game was created in the _Game Development Foundations_ course by @NotSlot as part of the _Bezalel Game Development and Design Minor_ of my _Computer Science B.Sc._ in _The Hebrew University, Jerusalem, Israel_.
+The game was created in the _Game Development Foundations_ course by [NotSlot](https://github.com/notslot) as part of the _Bezalel Game Development and Design Minor_ of my _Computer Science B.Sc._ in _The Hebrew University, Jerusalem, Israel_.

 To run the game on windows run the _Windows Build/Breakout.exe_ executable file.